dost-onelab/ulims/Import-Data-ReadMe.md

 ####LOADING THE DATA ENTRY FORM ON ULIMS####

 Browse and load each monthly data entry files to verify that all entries.
 Take some time to navigate and check each entry.
-View the samples and tests for each request by clicking of the Request Reference.
+View the samples and tests for each request by clicking of the Request Reference(verify that sample codes are in order).

 ####IMPORTING DATA####